 On March 2, 2016, Sarah Crean wrote its brief epitaph, “Demolished: Landmark Flatbush District #1 School” (here).
 Although the building lost its structural integrity, the cause of its demolition was a deficiency of interest from potential investors coupled with the lack of initiative by its city government managers.

 The Albemarle-Kenmore Terraces Historic District is part of this community’s historical legacy.
-However, the loss of this building speaks to another thought about what it takes to keep and save a landmark.
-In late 2021 the construction of Nine DeKalb Avenue (Brooklyn’s First Supertower) neared completion.
-It topped off at 73 stories.
+However, the building loss speaks to what it takes to save a landmark.
+In late 2021 the construction of Nine DeKalb Avenue (Brooklyn’s First Supertower) neared completion at 73 stories.
 It will offer over 400 condominium apartments for sale and occupancy in 2022.
 It seems unlikely that this massive structure would express historic preservation values, but there is a story here.

 In 1932, the architects Halsey, McCormack & Helmer designed the hexagonal structure of the original building on the site as a bank.
 Due mainly to the building’s impressive atrium and the decade in which it is a part, it became a New York City Landmark in 1994.
 With the permission of the city’s Landmarks Commission, the new architects (ShoP) integrated the bank into the final design.
 The initial debate on this development is whether integrating the original design into the building is appropriate.
 From an architectural critic’s point of view, it has succeeded.